knrt10/kubernetes-basicLearning/readme.md

 `docker run --name kubia-container -p 8080:8080 -d kubia`

 This tells Docker to run a new container called **kubia-container** from the kubia image.
-The container will be detached from the console (-d flag), which means it will run in the background.
-Port 8080 on the local machine will be mapped to port 8080 inside the container (-p 8080:8080 option), so you can access the app through [localhost](http://localhost:8080).
+The container will be detached from the console (`-d` flag), which means it will run in the background. `Port 8080` on the local machine will be mapped to `Port 8080` inside the container (`-p 8080:8080` option), so you can access the app through [localhost](http://localhost:8080).

 #### Accessing your application

-Run in your terminal
+Run in your terminal:

 `curl localhost:8080`
 > You’ve hit 44d76963e8e1

 #### Listing all your running containers

-You can list all your running containers by this command.
+You can list all your running containers with this command.

 `docker ps`

 The `docker ps` command only shows the most basic information about the containers.

-Also to get additional information about a container run this command
+To get additional information about a container, run this command.

 `docker inspect kubia-container`

-You can see all the container by
+You can see all the containers by running:

 `docker ps -a`